Don Wilson (pastor)

-Donald Wilson (born 1949, Alta Vista, Kansas) is the founder and was the senior pastor of Christ's Church of the Valley in Peoria, Arizona, one of the largest churches in the United States, with an average attendance of nearly 28,000 a week across 9 locations.
+Donald Wilson (born 1949, Alta Vista, Kansas) is an American pastor who is the founder and was the senior pastor of Christ's Church of the Valley in Peoria, Arizona, one of the largest churches in the United States.
 On January 28, 2017, Wilson announced his retirement, effective October 29, 2017.

 Education

 Wilson attended Manhattan Christian College, Kansas State University, and earned his Ph.D. from the California Graduate School of Theology.

-Wilson and CCV
+Career

-Don is the founder of Christ's Church of the Valley, which has been in existence since 1982; he began services in a rented movie theatre.
+Wilson is the founder of Christ's Church of the Valley, which has been in existence since 1982; he began services in a rented movie theatre.
 Since that time, Christ's Church of the Valley has held services in an elementary school, a strip mall, and a building known as ‘The Castle’.
 In 1996, Christ's Church of the Valley raised over $1 million in one day, purchased 50 acre of land in the northwest area of Phoenix for a permanent home.
-In 2006, CCV raised over $8 million on one weekend for the Ripple Effect campaign.
-As part of this campaign, two new buildings for Children and Youth ministries were built.
-These buildings opened in the fall of 2008.

-For the first four years on the new property, Christ's Church of the Valley held services in a ‘sprung’ structure with seating for 1,100.
-After holding six identical services each weekend, in January 2004, Christ's Church of the Valley moved into their new 3,000 seat multi-use structure on the 100 acre campus.
-Christ's Church of the Valley has over 22,000 in attendance each weekend at multiple services.